MohdRas/docker-basics/README.md

 # Docker Engine vs WSL 2 vs Docker Desktop
 - Docker Engine
-  - background service (called a daemon "dockerd") that run instructions for containers, images, storage, and networking.
+  - background service (called a docker daemon "dockerd") that run instructions for containers, images, storage, and networking.
-  - Docker Engine is Linux kernel based. it can only run natively on Linux.
+  - Docker Engine is Linux-kernel based. it can only run natively on Linux.
 It cannot run directly on the Windows kernel.
 - WSL 2 (Windows Subsystem for Linux)
-  - Linux kernel based VM.
+  - Linux-kernel based VM.
   - It creates the necessary Linux environment that the Docker Engine needs to run.
 - Docker Desktop for Windows
   - A desktop application with GUI and CMD integration.